-If the minimum is reached, the Company should have adequate resources to at least operate at a minimal level and, over time, generate revenue for the investors.
-If the mid-point is reached, the Company's investment into the timber concession, through the contemplated PHEO joint venture, should provide the liquidity necessary to execute our Company's business plan.
+If the minimum is reached and the Company's Share Exchange closing is finalized, the Company should have adequate resources to at least operate at a minimal level and, over time, generate revenue for the investors.
+If the mid-point is reached, the Company's investment into the timber concessions should provide the liquidity necessary to execute our Company's business plan.
 However, if the Company does not reach the minimum, it is unlikely the Company will have the liquidity to remain a going concern.